 [Reply] Setting up Automation Rules

 Automation Rules are only available on our Business Plan.
 More information on our plans can be found here.

-Automation Rules are a powerful way to automate common tasks like tagging, moving, assigning, or setting the status of, incoming conversations.
+Automation Rules are a powerful way to automate common tasks like tagging, moving, assigning, or setting the status of incoming conversations.
 In their simplest form, you'll setup a Filter to match specific incoming conversations, which you can then apply an Action to.
 Jump here to see some examples.

 Setting up Automation Rules

 To get started, click Settings on the left hand side of your dashboard and then select the Rules tab.

 The first thing to do is select the filter you'd like to use.
 Filters allow you to target specific conversations, based on criteria such as keywords or language, which you can then apply automated actions to.
 Here's a run down of the filters you'll see:

 - Contains: Filter conversations by keyword, hashtag or phrase.
 This will search the body text of a thread item, e.g. a tweet or Facebook comment.
 This is one of our most popular filters.